Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 Bouchet generalized Theorem~\ref{1chain} to the context of delta-matroids in~\cite{mmiii}.
-The actual result that he proved is for an even more general object, called a multimatroid, but we state a special case of his result here in terms of delta-matroids. \begin{theorem}[Chun et al \cite{chch}] Let $D$ be a connected even delta-matroid.
+The actual result that he proved is for an even more general object, called a multimatroid, but we state a special case of his result here in terms of delta-matroids. \begin{theorem}[Bouchet~\cite{mmiii}] Let $D$ be a connected even delta-matroid.
 If $e\in E(D)$, then $D\ba e$ or $D/e$ is connected. \end{theorem}

 By exploiting results of Brijder and Hoogeboom~\cite{BH14}, Chun, Chun, and Noble in~\cite{chch} derived another consequence of Bouchet's result, extending Theorem~\ref{chainmm} to the class of vf-safe delta-matroids.
 These were introduced by Brijder and Hoogeboom in~\cite{BH13}, and include ribbon-graphic delta-matroids and binary delta-matroids, which are discussed in Section~\ref{s5.7}.
 Given a vf-safe delta-matroid $D$ and a subset $A$ of its ground set, the delta-matroid $D+A$ has ground set $E(D)$ and $F$ is feasible if and only if $D$ has an odd number of feasible sets $F'$ satisfying $F-A \subseteq F' \subseteq F$.
-For more details on the delta-matroid $D+A$, including how the $+$ operation interacts with other delta-matroid operations such as twisting, see~\cite{BH11,BH13}. \begin{theorem}[Chun et al \cite{chch}] Let $D$ be a connected vf-safe delta-matroid.
+For more details on the delta-matroid $D+A$, including how the $+$ operation interacts with other delta-matroid operations such as twisting, see~\cite{BH11,BH13}. \begin{theorem}[Chun et al.~\cite{chch}] Let $D$ be a connected vf-safe delta-matroid.
 If $e\in E(D)$, then at least two of $D\ba e$, $D/e$ and $(D+e)/e$ are connected. \end{theorem}

-For a ribbon graph $G$ and subset $A$ of its edges, informally we define $G+A$ to be the ribbon graph formed from $G$ by adding a ``half-twist'' to the edges in $A$ (see \cite{EMM} for a formal definition of the partial Petrial and Petrie dual).
+For a ribbon graph $G$ and subset $A$ of its edges, informally we define $G+A$ to be the ribbon graph formed from $G$ by adding a ``half-twist'' to the edges in $A$ (see~\cite{EMM} for a formal definition of the partial Petrial and Petrie dual).
 It is shown in~\cite{CMNR} that $D(G+A)=D(G)+A$.
-A ribbon graph is said to be \emph{$2$-connected} if it is neither the disjoint union of non-empty ribbon graphs, nor the join of two non-trivial ribbon graphs, as defined in Section~\ref{sss.se}.
+A ribbon graph is said to be \emph{$2$-connected} if $G\neq P\sqcup Q$ and $G\neq P\curlyvee Q$, for any non-trivial ribbon graphs $P$ and $Q$.
 The next theorem, also proved by Chun, Chun, and Noble~\cite{chch} follows immediately from the two preceding theorems and Proposition~\ref{coniscon}.

-\begin{theorem}[Chun et al \cite{chch}] Let $G$ be a 2-connected ribbon graph.
+\begin{theorem}[Chun et al.~\cite{chch}] Let $G$ be a 2-connected ribbon graph.
 Then at least two of $G\ba e$, $G/e$ and $(G+e)/e$ are $2$-connected. \end{theorem}